Political Rhetoric: Overview

 Political Rhetoric Today

-Discussion around the nature of American political rhetoric became increasingly prominent following the 2016 presidential campaign and the November 2016 election of Donald Trump.
-Many commentators noted that throughout his campaign and presidency, Trump, who had a particularly large presence on Twitter as compared to previous presidents, maintained a style of rhetoric seen as heavily partisan and even inflammatory.
-Some, especially Democrats, expressed concern that the president's rhetoric regarding issues such as immigration and race was dangerously divisive in favor of appealing to his base of supporters, while others felt that his rhetoric was being unfairly blamed for factors such as hateful attitudes and violence.
-Debates over the possible role of political rhetoric in the motivation to commit acts of violence were not new by that point, as cases like the shooting of Representative Gabrielle Giffords in 2011 had brought the issue increasingly to the fore.
-A 2019 Pew Research Center poll indicated that 85 percent of the American public felt that political debate had become more negative while 73 percent believed that elected officials should avoid using heated language for fear that it could incite violence.
-As more attention was paid to potential links between Trump's rhetoric and instances of violence, including a review conducted by ABC News in early 2020 in which the organization reported finding fifty-four criminal cases of violent acts in which Trump and his rhetoric had been invoked, some contended that such direct connections should not be made while also highlighting that this argument had not been the focus of other violent incidents with political relevance.
-This included the case in 2017 when a gunman who had volunteered for the presidential campaign of longtime independent Bernie Sanders, and had promoted shared views such as higher taxes on the wealthy, had opened fire during a Republican congressional baseball team practice in Virginia.
+Discussion around the nature of American political rhetoric became increasingly prominent following the 2016 presidential campaign and subsequent election of Donald Trump.
+Many commentators noted that Trump's partisan and inflammatory style, especially on Twitter, raised concerns about divisiveness, particularly on issues like immigration and race.
+Some, especially Democrats, expressed concern that the president's rhetoric was dangerously divisive in favor of appealing to his base of supporters, while others felt that his rhetoric was being unfairly blamed for hateful attitudes and violence.
+The debate over the possible role of political rhetoric in motivating violence was not new, highlighted by incidents like the 2011 shooting of Representative Gabrielle Giffords.
+A 2019 Pew Research Center poll indicated that 85 percent of the American public felt that political debate had become more negative, while 73 percent believed that elected officials should avoid using heated language for fear that it could incite violence.
+As more attention was paid to potential links between Trump's rhetoric and instances of violence, including a review conducted by ABC News in early 2020 that reported finding fifty-four criminal cases of violent acts in which Trump and his rhetoric had been invoked, some argued direct connections should not be made, noting other politically relevant violent incidents, such as the 2017 shooting by a Bernie Sanders volunteer during a Republican congressional baseball practice.

 The contentious and controversial 2020 presidential election only further stoked this debate surrounding political rhetoric.
 It was widely noted and discussed that during the campaign leading up to the vote in November 2020, incumbent president Trump had once again heavily employed negative rhetoric about both his opponent, Joe Biden, and the electoral process.
 Through social media and public rallies, he continuously attempted to use rhetoric pertaining to the validity of the electoral process, particularly the increased implementation of mail-in voting prompted by the COVID-19 pandemic, to sow doubts in voters' minds about this democratic institution.
-Following the election, Trump, as well as several Republican politicians, used rhetoric in which they labeled the election and its outcome granting victory to Biden as fraudulent as well as "stolen."
-When a large group of Trump supporters attacked the Capitol building on January 6, 2021, to disrupt Congress's certification of the counted Electoral College votes, many commentators pointed to Trump's rhetoric, particularly in a speech he gave shortly prior to the incident, for inciting such violence.
-As a House select committee conducted an investigation into the attack, by 2022 it had gathered significant evidence that, it argued, demonstrated how many of the people involved in the attack had been directly motivated by Trump's tweets and speech in the weeks prior.
+Following the election, Trump, as well as other Republican politicians, used rhetoric in which they labeled the election and its outcome granting victory to Biden as fraudulent.
+When a large group of Trump supporters attacked the Capitol building on January 6, 2021, to disrupt Congress's certification of the counted Electoral College votes, many commentators pointed to Trump's rhetoric, particularly in a speech he gave shortly before the incident, for inciting such violence.
+Indeed, by 2022, a House select committee's investigation into the attack had gathered substantial evidence suggesting that many participants were directly motivated by Trump's tweets and speeches in the preceding weeks.

 Bibliography